HoldOnBro/Actions-OpenWrt/README.md

   Password by default is ``password``.

 ### Newifi_D2
-  There are three firmwares for Newifi_D2.
+  There are three versions for Newifi_D2.

   1. **Basic Version**: Basic version has ipv6 support, full ssr-plus(equipped with **TUN**) and unblocknetease(with **NodeJS**) just like other guys' versions.